oreillymedia/cloudops-scenario/prompt/intro.md

 Welcome to technical portion of the interview!
+Please read the following steps carefully to understand the assignment.